The active ingredient – Garlic Extract

 Ecospray products are the only ones containing garlic extract to be registered as a plant protection product (PPP) within the European Union.

-Made from food grade garlic extract and with a zero residue profile (after all we eat garlic) they are increasingly a product of choice as part of both residue reduction and anti-resistance strategies.
+Made from food ingredient grade garlic extract and with a zero residue profile (after all we eat garlic), they are increasingly a product of choice as part of both residue reduction and anti-resistance strategies.

 Sustainable crop production

 Too often the need to preserve fertility and the requirements of crop protection have been at opposite ends of a spectrum and seen as often incompatible objectives.